 All sites were situated in lowlands, on two-lane asphalt roads of 4 to 8 m wide, on straight portions (at least 200 m without curvature on each side of the sampling point), where vehicles were allowed to drive up to 90 km/h.
 Several features were avoided: (1) artificial street lights and urban areas (the smallest distance to lit streets and urban areas was 300 m), (2) important three-dimensional structures, such as electric poles, (3) highways (the smallest distance to a highway was 1.1 km), (4) water bodies or wetlands other than the small streams sampled in the category “perpendicular tree rows” (the shortest distance to water was 100 m) and (5) sparse trees within the landscape matrix.
 The minimum distance between study sites was 500 m.
-Monitoring was performed exclusively during nights with optimal weather conditions for bat activity (temperature: mean = 20.6 +/- 6.5 °C, min = 8 °C, max = 34.9 °C; wind speed: mean = 7.5 +/- 8 km/h, min = 0 km/h, max = 31 km/h; cumulated rain per night: mean = 0.2 +/- 1.3 mm, min = 0 mm, max = 11 mm).
+Monitoring was performed exclusively during nights with optimal weather conditions for bat activity (temperature: mean = 20.6 +/- 6.5 °C, min = 8 °C, max = 34.9 °C; wind speed: mean = 7.5 +/- 8 km/h, min = 0 km/h, max = 31 km/h; accumulated rain per night: mean = 0.2 +/- 1.3 mm, min = 0 mm, max = 11 mm).
 However, the percentage of visible moon (mean = 49.2 +/- 35.8 %, min = 1 %, max = 99 %) was not a criterion we could control because of the time constrained field work schedule.

 Four secondary landscape characteristics likely to affect flight behaviour were measured at each study site: road width, traffic volume, distance between road and tree foliage, and tree height (Table 1).
 Measurements were made with a laser telemeter.
 Traffic volume was calculated using the TADARIDA-L software (Bas et al., 2017) to identify and count vehicle passes.
 Sound event detection was done in the low frequency mode, and any acoustic sequence of 5 s or less that contained an uninterrupted sound event with a duration superior to 1.2 s was counted as one vehicle pass, even if several vehicles followed each other very closely.
 This threshold was chosen based on a verification of false and true positives and negatives on 100 random sound sequences from different study sites stratified by sound duration (unpublished data).